Visualize multi-orientation environmental–species correlation heatmaps

 Logical if `TRUE`, non-significant correlations are dropped from the final visualization.

-- shape
+- comparisons

 Intrger Integer or numeric specifying the shape of species nodes in the plot (passed to `geom_point()`).